oneredgrey/GetCleanData-FinalProject/codebook.md

 The resulting tidy dataset is stored in the file "tidydata.txt".
 It is a data.frame of 180 obs. of  68 variables.

-## Variables in the Tidy Dataset
+## Variables in the Tidy Dataset "tidydata.txt"

-1.  subject  - Factor w/ 30 levels ("1", "2", ..., "30")
-    * Identifies the subject performing the task(s)
+1.  subject  - Factor w/ 30 levels ("1", "2", ..., "30").
+Identifies the subject performing the task(s)

-2.  activity
-    Factor w/ 6 levels ("laying", "sitting", "standing", "walking",   "walkingdownstairs", "walkingupstairs")
-    * Labels the activities with meaningful text labels
+2.  activity -  Factor w/ 6 levels ("laying", "sitting", "standing", "walking",   "walkingdownstairs", "walkingupstairs").
+Labels the activities with meaningful text labels

-Variables 3 through 68 represent the average of the mean and standard devation signals for the accelerometer and gyroscope measurements ("features").
+**Notes on Variables 3 through 68:**  These variables represent the average of the mean (mean) and standard devation (std) signals for the accelerometer and gyroscope measurements ("features").

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+These time domain signals (prefix **'t'** to denote time; variables 2 through 42) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.

 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the **'f'** to indicate frequency domain signals; variables 43 through 68).
+As with the above time domain signals, these frequency domain signal measures represent the mean (mean) or standard deviation (std) in each axis (X, Y or Z).

 Features are normalized and bounded within [-1,1].
-The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/sec^2^).
 The gyroscope units are radians/second.

 3.  tbodyaccmeanx - (numeric)
 4.  tbodyaccmeany - (numeric)